Inclined Plate Clarifier

 Which clarifier is right for your project?

-HEI provides all types of clarifies including:
+HEI provides all types of clarifiers, including:

-Inclined plate clarifier, Lamella clarifier, Slant plate clarifier, High rate clarifier, Sludge thickener clarifier
+Inclined plate clarifier, Lamella clarifier, Slant plate clarifier, High rate clarifier, Sludge thickener clarifier.